adrienbelcastro/adrienbelcastro/README.md

 <div>
   <h2 align="center">About Me</h2>
    <p align="justify">
-    I'm a business student and tech entrepreneur transitioning into the software development industry 📱 I started my journey at the end of 2022 and I just finished a software engineering boot camp at BrainStation 🏛.
+    I'm a business student and tech entrepreneur transitioning into the software development industry 📱 I started my journey at the end of 2022, where I began to dabble in HTML and CSS and I ended up falling in love with it and was, and still am, eager to learn more.
+I just finished a software engineering boot camp at BrainStation 🏛.
 I love learning and am passionate about developing my skills as a developer💡.
 I am fascinated by new technologies and leveraging them to solve real-life problems and build scalable applications 🧐.
 I hope to soon return to the tech space to build and scale another startup👨🏻‍💻.
   </p>
 </div>